mobilejazz/harmony-reference/docs/best-practices/code-standard.md

 **JetBrains IDEs**

-Once ESLint is enabled you just need to hit `Alt + Enter` on the ESLint warning and select the option **Fix current file with ESLint** from the contextual menu.
+Once ESLint is enabled you just need to hit _Double Shift_ action and search for `Fix current file with ESLint`.

 ### Pre-commit hook